TinosNitso/AutoCove-Plugin/README.md

 # AutoCove-Plugin

 There's currently a bug in the screenshot here where it lists NOP2 & NOP3.
 I haven't made the v1.0.2 "release" yet, so I'll fix this first.
+Also I need to replace the hex search with a Byte search (in hex)...

 ![alt text](https://github.com/TinosNitso/AutoCove-Plugin/blob/main/v1.0.2.png)